'Alien bodies' presented in Mexican Congress panned as 'stunt'

 "If you have something strange, make samples available to the world's scientific community, and we'll see what's there," he said.

-(Reporting by Cassandra Garrison; additional reporting by Joey Roulette in Washington and Marco Aquino in Lima; Editing by Rosalba O'Brien)
+(Reporting by Cassandra Garrison; additional reporting by Joey Roulette in Washington and Marco Aquino in Lima; Editing by Rosalba O'Brien and Sandra Maler)

 ((Cassandra.Garrison@thomsonreuters.com; +52 55 6200 7873;))